 First step: are you eligible?

-The first step in adjust your status and obtaining a Green Card is seeing if you are eligible.
-The requirements vary greatly and depend greatly on the immigrant category you are applying under.
-Once you are eligible, you may need someone to sponsor you, though under certain situations, you can file for yourself.
+The first step to adjust your status and obtaining a Green Card is seeing if you are eligible.
+The requirements vary and depend greatly on the immigrant category you are applying under.
+Once you are eligible, you may need someone to sponsor you, though, under certain situations, you can file for yourself.
 Said person will need to file a petition, the form itself depends on the relationship, and file it with immigration officials.
 If you are inside the United States, you will apply for an adjustment of status.
-If you are living outside the United States, you will need to go through the process consular processing.
+If you are living outside the United States, you will need to go through consular processing.

 Generally, you or a sponsor will file a petition.
 Once the petition is approved, you can file a Green Card application or a visa application with the Department of State.
 The next step is to attend your biometrics appointment.
 During this appointment, you will need to provide fingerprints, photos, and a signature.
 After your biometrics appointment, you may need to attend an interview where USCIS officials will further question your application.
 If all goes well, you should receive a decision on your application soon after.

 If you are granted a Green Card, you will be required to carry it at all times.
 Under certain circumstances, your Green Card may have an expiration date of 10 years or 2 years.
 A 10-year Green Card must be renewed by filing a Form I-90.
 A 2-year Green Card cannot be renewed and the condition that limits the Green Card to two years must be removed within that time.

 There are great benefits to holding a Green Card.
 For one, your eligibility for employment is enhanced.
 You can also apply for a Social Security Card and a driver’s license.
 In addition, a Green Card acts as validation for readmission to the United State if you travel abroad for less than 1 year.

 Contact an experienced immigration attorney